briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 This guide is intended to be a companion to the official [installation guide] and not a replacement since I don't plan on covering every detail here nor will I include the specific commands you need to run.
+You should follow both guides side-by-side.
 In general, the [ArchWiki] is an excellent resource and honestly one of the biggest strengths of Arch Linux so feel free to consult it at any point.
 It's even useful when you aren't running Arch.

 [installation guide]: https://wiki.archlinux.org/title/Installation_guide
 [ArchWiki]: https://wiki.archlinux.org/